 When will students use the Chromebook?

 Students will be expected to bring a fully charged Chromebook at the start of the day, and bring it to every lesson, just like they bring a pen and books.
-The Chromebook can last up to 10 hours between charges - students will not be able to charge the Chromebook in school and cannot loan a charger from IT support.
+The Chromebook can last up to 10 hours between charges depending on screen brightness and usage - students will not be able to charge the Chromebook in Academy and cannot loan a charger from IT support.

 Can I connect the Chromebook to the internet at my house?